akikkhan/MLB-win-prediction/README.md

 # MLB-win-prediction
-We analyzed team statistics to figure out which factors influence number of wins and help a team to advance into playoffs.
-This paper will go into details of the dataset, statistical model used to analyze the data, and a discussion about test results.
-We will conclude by stating how game statistics can be used to influence coaches in preparation for next season.
+We analyzed team statistics from 2008 season to figure out which factors influence a team's number of wins and help them to advance into playoffs.
+A research paper is included in the repository to explain the details of this project and justifications for the outcomes.